Frequently Asked Questions

 • 4.
 Standard roof comes with a lightweight steel sheets with a baked on paint finish for easy maintenance in an imitation Spanish clay tile style.

 • 5.
-Eaves troughs and chains are installed on all homes.
+Eave troughs and chains are installed on all homes.

 • 6.
 Cathedral ceilings with visible wood beams and tongue in grove wood slats finish will be featured throughout the whole home.